felixklauke/paper-docker/README.md

 # Tags and Versions
 The docker images are tagged for their minecraft versions.
 Therefor you can currently choose between this versions:
+- `felixklauke/paperspigot:latest` (Use with caution, this can break / change at any time)
+- `felixklauke/paperspigot:1.14.3`
 - `felixklauke/paperspigot:1.14.2`
 - `felixklauke/paperspigot:1.14.1`
 - `felixklauke/paperspigot:1.13.2`